How to keep roses alive forever: 4 easiest ways

 The drying process can be the best way to preserve roses and possibly a wedding bouquet or special occasion flowers.

 If you’re wanting to preserve an existing bouquet or spray of flowers, you will just need to hang it upside down as it is.
+This is the best method for preserving rose bouquets, particularly from a wedding day, or floral arrangements from a special occasion.

 For a deep dive into all things dried flowers, you can’t go far wrong with Bex Partridge of Botanical Tales.
 I’ve collaborated with Bex a few times, so you might like to discover more here: How to make a dried flower wall hanging – wildly beautiful by Bex Partridge and How to make a dried flower wreath